CS222-UIUC/team-07-project-smartride/README.md

 8. `py-type-check.yml` runs `ruff` for linting and `mypy` for type checking on the backend Python code.

 9. We do not have any CD procedure yet.

-### Some Useful Git Operations

-1. Sometimes you may want to check all branches from origin.
-Run `git fetch --all`.
-Then you can view all remote branches by `git branch -r`.

-2. To switch to a remote branch, first run `git checkout [remote_branch]`, this `[remote_branch]` should likely be `origin/xxx`, remember to include `origin/`.

-3. To make edits in this remote branch, run `git switch -c [branch_name]`.
-Say the remote branch name is `origin/example`, then you should run `git switch -c example` to auto track `example` with `origin/example`.

-4. Now you can normally use git operations on this local branch.

-5. `git fetch -p` will delete all remotely deleted, but locally visible via `git branch -r` branches.
-Your local branch should still be manually deleted by `git branch -D [local_branch]`.

 ## External Resources and License Notices